John is teaching Clarinet/Saxophone Technique, Intro to Chamber Groups, conducting Orchestra and leading Percussion Ensemble.

 "John was great!
 Relaxed, fun & a great conductor & teacher" Participant, 2015 LFM camp

-In the fall of 2017 John was nominated as one of five candidates for the Heinz Unger Award, a national honour administrated by the Ontario Arts Council, recognizing professional conductors.
+In the fall of 2017, John was nominated as one of five national candidates to be considered for the Heinz Unger Award.
+This honour, administrated by the Ontario Arts Council, recognizes an emerging professional conductor, who has demonstrated their skill and abilities and is making an impact in their chosen field.

 In his spare time John enjoys skiing, playing golf, softball and goal for pick-up hockey games, reading, smoking any type of meat for dinners with friends and riding his motorcycle.